cogentcore/core/text/lines/README.md

 ### Tabs

-The markup rich.Text spans are organized so that each tab in the input occupies its own individual span.
+The markup `rich.Text` spans are organized so that each tab in the input occupies its own individual span.
 The rendering GUI is responsible for positioning these tabs and subsequent text at the correct location, with _initial_ tabs at the start of a source line indenting by `Settings.TabSize`, but any _subsequent_ tabs after that are positioned at a modulo 8 position.
 This is how the word wrapping layout is computed.

+The presence of tabs means that you cannot directly map from a view Char index to a final rendered location on the screen: tabs will occupy more than one such char location and shift everyone else over correspondingly.

 ## Editing